chaconnewu/MovieConnect/README.md

 Movie Connect is a web application that allows user to explore filming locations of movie filmed in San Francisco.
 It is available at http://dataagent.org:3000

+The general idea about this application is to present as much information as I can to the potential users in a well-structured way while avoid information overload.

 The movie data is collected from [SF OpenData] (https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am).
 Locations are retrieved by Google Map Services API using Python.